nevthereal/nevthereal/README.md

 Hey, my Name is Neville, you can call me Nev!

-I am a student from Zurich, Switzerland and I am interested in Computer Science, Digital Content Creation and Design.
+I am a student at the MNG Rämibühl in Zurich, Switzerland and I am interested in Computer Science, Digital Content Creation and Design.
-I am a Web Dev and I am familiar with React and more.
+I am a Web Dev in React.
 Find out more on my website: https://nevillebrem.com!

 ## Skillset
 - Vite (React + JS)